Personal protective equipment (PPE) and COVID-19

 If you need further support, please call RCN Direct on 0345 7726100.

-Under the UK infection prevention and control guidance, a session refers to a period of time where a health care worker is undertaking clinical activity in a specific place e.g. providing ongoing care for residents/inpatients in a bay or ward, a medicine round, drink and meal rounds etc.
+Under the UK infection prevention and control guidance, a session refers to a period of time where a health care worker is undertaking clinical activity in a specific place.
+Sessional or extended use should be limited to care areas where healthcare workers are providing continuous care for a group of cohort suspected or confirmed COVID-19 patients.

 A session ends when the health care worker leaves the ‘place’ e.g. care setting, such as a patient’s home, ward or allocated care area in a nursing home or takes a break (for example, taking a natural or meal/drink break, leaving the care environment).